effectai/developer-docs/docs/roadmap.md

-# Roadmap / Ongoing Projects / Initiatives
+# Ongoing Projects / Initiatives

 Welcome to the Effect Network roadmap transtioning to the Effect Network Ongoing Projects page!
 This page lays out the big goals that the project aims to achieve in the coming year.
 It provides a good high-level overview of what is currently going on and the content is kept up to date with development.